Payroll taxes: A small business employer’s guide

 • States, counties, and cities could impose additional income taxes, withdrawn (and reported) on an employee’s paycheck.

-How much is payroll tax
+How much is payroll tax?

 Payroll tax rate details

 Employers are also responsible for remitting the withheld payroll taxes, along with the employer’s share of FICA (also generally at 7.65%) and federal and state unemployment taxes (generally totaling 6%), to the IRS and state taxing authorities.
-Together, these taxes are referred to as employment taxes.
+Together, these taxes are referred to as employment tax.

 Want to calculate payroll yourself – or get help?